highered-esricanada/arcgis-notebooks-tutorial/README.md

 jupyter notebook
 ```

-The last command above will launch the Jupyter web interface, and you will see a view of the contents of the `arcgis_notebooks` directory.
+The last command above will launch the Jupyter web interface in a Web browser, and you will see a view of the contents of the arcgis_notebooks directory.

 8. Consider enabling the table of contents extension in Jupyter by navigating to the 'Nbextensions' tab in the Jupyter web interface, and clicking the checkbox next to the 'Table of Contents (2)' item (if this checkbox is greyed-out, you may need to uncheck the option near the top labelled 'disable configuration for nbextensions without explicit compatibility').

-With this extension enabled, you can easily navigate within your notebooks with a table of contents that displays and synchronizes with headers in Markdown cells of your notebook.
+With the 'Table of Contents (2)' extension enabled, you can easily navigate within your notebooks using an interactive table of contents that displays and synchronizes with headers in Markdown cells of your notebook.

 ## Part B: Python Notebook Basics
 For this portion of the tutorial, you will start by reviewing basic aspects of the Python Notebook environment, how to compose rich text and multimedia, and how to interact with code to execute Python commands and visualize outputs.